mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Integrity and Authentication of Custom Metadata

-The MLS protocol provides an authenticated "Additional Authenticated Data" field for applications to make data available outside the MLSCiphertext.
+The MLS protocol provides an authenticated "Additional Authenticated Data" field for applications to make data available outside a PrivateMessage.

 > **RECOMMENDATION:** Use the "Additional Authenticated Data" field of the
-> MLSCiphertext message instead of using other unauthenticated means of sending
+> PrivateMessage instead of using other unauthenticated means of sending
 > metadata throughout the infrastructure.
 If the data is private, the
 > infrastructure should use encrypted Application messages instead.